 - Photo-heavy: 2+ hours

-Short answer: if you like electronic music, contemporary installation art, or night-out energy, yes.
-If you prefer classical museums and quiet contemplation, probably not — pick Fabrique des Lumières instead.
+Short answer: yes if you like electronic music, contemporary installation art, or night-out energy.
+No if you prefer classical museums and quiet contemplation — pick Fabrique des Lumières instead.

-Strong yes for: adults 18-35, couples on a date night, creatives and designers, teens and older kids, anyone who’s already done the major Amsterdam museums and wants something different.
+Strong yes: adults 18-35, couples on a date night, creatives and designers, teens and older kids, anyone who’s done the major Amsterdam museums and wants something different.

-Strong no for: under-6s (the lighting and sound are too intense), anyone with photosensitive epilepsy, people who expect a narrative or educational frame.
+Strong no: under-6s (lighting and sound too intense); anyone with photosensitive epilepsy; people who expect narrative or educational framing.

 Maybe: people who found Moco Museum satisfying but not enough.
-AMAZE picks up where Moco’s neon/contemporary rooms leave off.
+AMAZE picks up where Moco’s neon rooms leave off.

 How to Book

 Standard timed slots every 30 minutes through the day.
-Book online — walk-up entry is possible but at peak times you’ll queue, and Saturday evening slots sometimes sell out 2-3 days in advance.
+Book online — walk-up possible but at peak times you’ll queue; Saturday evening slots sell out 2-3 days ahead.

-Best slots: first of the day (10am) or the very last slot before closing (7-7:30pm).
-Crowds are noticeably lighter.
-The light visuals look the same whether it’s light or dark outside — once you’re inside, it’s all blackout.
+Best slots: first of the day (10am) or the last slot before closing (7-7:30pm).
+Crowds noticeably lighter.
+Light visuals look the same whether outside is light or dark — inside is blackout.

-Worst slots: 2-5pm on weekends and public holidays.
-Rooms fill up; motion-reactive floors get jammed with people.
+Worst slots: 2-5pm weekends and public holidays.
+Rooms fill, motion-reactive floors jam with people.

 Cancellation: GetYourGuide offers free cancellation up to 24 hours before.
 Within 24 hours, non-refundable.